 Q: How fit do I need to to be to start Training?

-There is no pressure to be fit, as you work at your own pace as hard or easy as you want.
+There is no pressure to be fit, as you work at your own pace as hard or as easy as you want.
 We always start with a warm up and stretch.
-Kempo will provide you with the skills necessary such as improved flexibility, coordination, balance, muscle strength and muscle tone, not to mention fat loss.
+Training with us will provide you with the skills necessary such as improved flexibility, coordination, balance, muscle strength and muscle tone, not to mention fat loss.
 You will notice an improvement each month!

 If you feel that you have no coordination, or not fit enough, our training with get you there!

 Q: Do I need a Karate Gi/uniform?

 To start with for us just wear something comfortable such as a T-shirt and shorts or sweat pants.

 Yes HOWEVER, we are not a competitive dojo.
 Kempo is a self preserving art.
 Our teachings will train you to stay off the ground and if you find yourself there, to escape from the ground.
 Competition styles protect you with officials, rules and only one opponent.
 “Street” situations do not have these luxuries.
 We will train you accordingly.

 Q: Am I too old to start Training?